Large consumer gas pressure washers are the mother of all consumer-grade pressure washers.

 With up to 4000 PSI, you start getting into the category of, what shouldn't you clean due to all the power.
 Avoid cleaning siding or boats too closely at full strength because the water pressure could damage these.
 Luckily, most of these units have pressure adjustment knobs so you can turn down the water pressure.

 These pressure washers have the power to strip old paint.
 You can clean large areas in a hurry.
 All large consumer gas units are cold water.
-If you need to remove oil or greasy stains, you'll probably need to step up to a hot water unit.
+If you need to remove oil or grease stains, you'll probably need to step up to a hot water unit.

 Axial cam pumps are found on cheaper pressure washers.
 They are not meant for everyday use - if you'll be using your washer on less than a regular occasion, this is fine.
 In fact, with these pumps, it can be cheaper to buy a new pressure washer than it would be to replace the pump.